SAP-archive/teched2020-INT166/exercises/ex2/README.md

 3. Check the extracted Header Fields and Line Items.
    <br>![](/exercises/ex2/images/02_03_3.png)

-4. Click on input field label **Sender Bank Account** to highlight location from where the value is extracted from in Preview.
+4. Click on input field label **Supplier Bank Account** to highlight location from where the value is extracted from in Preview.
    <br>![](/exercises/ex2/images/02_03_4.png)

 5. Expand First Line Item and click on **Description** to to highlight location from where the value is extracted from in Preview.